input-output-hk/catalyst-som/README.md

 Project uses Vue3 + Vite.

 Setup:
-1. `.env` file needs to be populated with proper data.
+1. For development, `.env` file needs to be populated with proper data.
 Available env variables are listed in `milestone-tracker-frontend/.env.example` file.
 2. Deps needs to be installed `npm install`
 3. Start dev environment: `npm run dev`
+In the dev environment, env variables are pulled from the `.env` file.
+4. Build:
+  - `npx vue-inject-env set` to prepare the env variables that will be used by the bundled package.
+This commands creates a separate `env.js` file in the build folder that is loaded by the main package.
+This file can be updated without building again the full project using the `npx vue-inject-env set` command.
+  By default `npx vue-inject-env set` picks the variables from the `.env` file, but value can be overridden if the same environment variables are set before running the command:
+  `VITE_SUPABASE_URL='http://example.org' npx vue-inject-env set`
-4. Build: `npm run build`
+  - `npm run build` to prepare the bundle.

 The Earthfile allow to build the project and saves the artifact in the `dist` folder.